Rusty Grocery Shopping Carts: How safe is your food? Here’s looking at you Publix.

 Rusty grocery shopping carts endanger your food and health – along with children who sit in the carts and touch the rusty edges.
 I recently grabbed a cart at Publix, only to find a jagged, rusty piece of the handle sticking into my palm.
 I called over the manager on duty – Jorge, the assistant grocery manager – who not only agreed, but offered to permanently removed the cart.
 (Yes, it was that bad.)

 Publix offers dozens of filthy, rusty shopping carts at any given time.
 I line the bottom and small top shelf with pages from the small newspaper the grocery store provides for free.
 I can’t stand the thought of my groceries – including the bags – touching the rust.
 (Winn Dixie cleans and paints their cart on a frequent schedule.)

 One day I asked the Publix manager: “Why is your company putting our food and lives in danger?”
 He responded that they pressure cleans the carts every few months and replace about a third of the carts once a year.
 That’s not good enough.
-Target and Whole Foods, for example, take steps to ensure that they never offer rusty carts.
+Target and Whole Foods, for example, take steps to ensure that they rarely offer rusty carts.